Sex Lives of the Potato Men

 Sex Lives of the Potato Men is a 2004 British sex comedy film, written and directed by Andy Humphries.
 The film concerns the sexual antics of a group of potato delivery men in Birmingham and stars Johnny Vegas and Mackenzie Crook.

-Sex Lives of the Potato Men has been called one of the worst films of all time.
+Sex Lives of the Potato Men was panned by critics, and has been called one of the worst films of all time.

 Plot

 Potato salesman Dave is ejected from his home for his slobbish behaviour.
 He meets up with his friend, Ferris, and the pair drive around Birmingham, attempting to find sexual partners and sell potatoes.